Fractionally integrated curve time series with cointegration: Preliminaries

-\end{definition} Note that in the above definition of the I$(d)$ property, we do not require $\Delta^d Y_t$ to be exactly I$(0)$ but require the existence of relevant past values that can make the time series of $\Delta^d Y_t$ be I$(0)$.
-This is a necessary mathematical treatment since we will consider the nonstationary case with $d>1/2$ in the subsequent discussion.

-Cointegration is the property of multivariate nonstationary time series, implying the existence of a stationary linear combination.
-A cointegrating relationship of a collection of nonstationary variables is oftentimes understood as their stable long-run relationship.
-This notion has been extended to and studied in a Hilbert space setting by \cite{Beare2017b}, \cite{Li2020}, \cite{Nielsen2019}, and \cite{Seo2022,Seo2020}.
-Extending these former notions of cointegration, we may define fractional cointegration in $\mathcal H$ as follows: \begin{definition}[Fractional cointegration] Suppose that $Y_t\in$ I$(d)$, $\langle Y_t, v \rangle \in$ I$(d-b)$ for some $d\geq 1/2$, $b\in (d-1/2,d]$ and $v \in \mathcal H$.
-We then say that $Y_t$ is (fractionally) cointegrated in the direction of $v$ and call $v$ a (fractional) cointegrating vector. \end{definition} If $d\geq 1/2$, an I$(d)$ time series $Y_t$ taking values in $\mathcal H$ is nonstationary.
-However, given that \begin{inparaenum} \item[(i)] an inner product with some element of $v$ can represent any arbitrary bounded linear functional defined on $\mathcal H$ (the Riesz representation theorem) and \item[(ii)] the time series $\langle Y_t,{v} \rangle$ is I$(d-b)$ for $d-b<1/2$ and thus can be made stationary for some past values of $\langle Y_t,{v} \rangle$, the transformation $x \mapsto \langle x, v \rangle$ is exactly like the cointegrating vector considered in Euclidean space setting. \end{inparaenum}
+\end{definition} \commRVV{Cointegration is a property of a multivariate nonstationary dynamic system, indicating the existence of a stationary linear combination of the variables in the system.
+Cointegration (or the so-called cointegrating relationship) between the variables is often interpreted as their stable long-run dynamic relationship, and various empirical examples have been proposed, especially in studies of macroeconomic dynamics.
+The notion of cointegration has been recently extended to and studied in a Hilbert space setting by \cite{Beare2017b}, \cite{Li2020}, \cite{Nielsen2019}, \cite{Nielsen2023}, \cite{Seo2022} and \cite{Seo2020}.} Extending these former notions of cointegration, we may define fractional cointegration in $\mathcal H$ as follows: \begin{definition}[Fractional cointegration] Suppose that $Y_t\in$ I$(\dn)$ and there exists a projection $\mathcal P$ such that $\mathcal PY_t \in$ I$(\ds)$ for some $\dn\geq 1/2$, $\ds\in [0,1/2)$.
+We then say that $Y_t$ is (fractionally) cointegrated and call $v \in \ran \mathcal P$ a (fractional) cointegrating vector. \end{definition} If $\dn \geq 1/2$, an I$(\dn)$ time series $Y_t$ taking values in $\mathcal H$ is nonstationary. \commRV{However, given that we can find a subspace $\ran \mathcal P \subset \mathcal H$ such that $\mathcal PY_t$ is stationary process, Definition~\ref{deffc} suitably extends the conventional notion of cointegration in a Euclidean space.}